jarokaz/terraform-gcp-kfp/README.md

 - A service account and IAM roles to be used by KFP pipelines

 ## Usage
 Basic usage is as follows.
-For a more complete example refer to the (https://github.com/jarokaz/caip-tfx).

 ```
 module "gcp-kfp-infrastructure" {